KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 	:end-before: XR_DOCS_TAG_END_DestroySession
 	:dedent: 8

-Above is the code for creating and destroying an ``XrSession``. ``xrDestroySession()`` will destroy the ``XrSession`` when we are finished and shutting down the application. ``xrCreateSession()`` takes the ``XrInstance``, ``XrSessionCreateInfo`` and a ``XrSession`` return.
-If the function call is successful, ``xrCreateSession()`` will return ``XR_SUCCESS`` and ``m_session`` will be non-null.
+Above is the code for creating and destroying an :openxr_ref:`XrSession`. :openxr_ref:`xrDestroySession` will destroy the :openxr_ref:`XrSession` when we are finished and shutting down the application. :openxr_ref:`xrCreateSession` takes the :openxr_ref:`XrInstance`, :openxr_ref:`XrSessionCreateInfo` and a :openxr_ref:`XrSession` return.
+If the function call is successful, :openxr_ref:`xrCreateSession` will return ``XR_SUCCESS`` and ``m_session`` will be non-null.

-In the ``XrSessionCreateInfo`` structure, ``createFlags`` and ``systemId`` are specified, and we need to specify which Graphics API we wish to use.
-This is achieved via the use of the ``XrSessionCreateInfo::next`` void pointer.
+In the :openxr_ref:`XrSessionCreateInfo` structure, ``createFlags`` and ``systemId`` are specified, and we need to specify which Graphics API we wish to use.
+This is achieved via the use of the :openxr_ref:`XrSessionCreateInfo` ``::next`` void pointer.
 Following the Vulkan style of extensibility, structures for creating objects can be extended to enable extra functionality.
-In our case, the extension is required and thus ``XrSessionCreateInfo::next`` can not be a nullptr.
+In our case, the extension is required and thus :openxr_ref:`XrSessionCreateInfo` ``::next`` can not be a nullptr.
 That pointer must point to 'exactly one graphics API binding structure (a structure whose name begins with "XrGraphicsBinding")' (`XrSessionCreateInfo(3) Manual Page <https://registry.khronos.org/OpenXR/specs/1.0/man/html/XrSessionCreateInfo.html>`_).
 We get a pointer to the correct *Graphics Binding* structure by calling ``GraphicsAPI::GetGraphicsBinding();``.

 **************************
 2.3 Polling the Event Loop
 **************************

 OpenXR uses an event-based system to describe changes within the XR system.
 It's the application's responsibility to poll these events and react to them.
-The polling of events is done by the function ``xrPollEvent()``.
+The polling of events is done by the function :openxr_ref:`xrPollEvent`.
 The application should continually call this function throughout its lifetime.
-Within a single XR frame, the application should continuously call ``xrPollEvent()`` until the internal event queue is 'drained'; multiple events can occur across the XR frame and the application needs to handle and respond to each accordingly.
+Within a single XR frame, the application should continuously call :openxr_ref:`xrPollEvent` until the internal event queue is 'drained'; multiple events can occur across the XR frame and the application needs to handle and respond to each accordingly.

 Firstly, we will update the class.
 In the ``OpenXRTutorial::Run()`` method add the highlighted code below.
 Also, add the highlighted code for the new methods and members in their separate private sections.